Spin

 “Jackie, I’ll have you know in my day, I made many a beauty blush.
 They used to follow me down the boardwalk.”

 “Well, thank you for sharing that fascinating piece of ancient history.
-In this century, no woman wants a man who’s a hundred and fifty years old.”
+In this century, no woman wants a man a hundred and fifty years old.”

 “Eighty-six.
 And I wouldn’t laugh if I were you.
 Have you looked in the mirror?
 You’re only a hearing aid behind me.”
 Harvey added milk and sugar to his cup.
 “And you got egg on your shirt.”
 He didn’t dislike Jack, who had been an uninvited tagalong for over fifty years.
 Harvey did his best to tolerate him but saw no reason to deepen their friendship.
 There was no replacing Tony.